 Sections of the Bellarine Peninsula are experiencing erosion due to natural processes, storms and climate change, with impacts on foreshore assets and recreational values.

-The following four Bellarine beaches were selected for renourishment works during an independent assessment of Port Phillip Bay in 2019.
+The following five Bellarine beaches were selected for renourishment works following an independent assessment of Port Phillip Bay in 2019.

 - Indented Head, Taylor Reserve